-He has been involved in the leading authorities for issues concerning withdrawal of notice of discontinuance in the context of 1954 Act litigation as well as several successful strike out and summary judgment applications arising out of ground (f) of section 30 (1) of the Landlord and Tenant Act 1954.
+Rudi has been involved in the leading authorities for issues concerning withdrawal of notice of discontinuance in the context of 1954 Act litigation, as well as several successful strike out and summary judgment applications arising out of ground (f) of section 30 (1) of the Landlord and Tenant Act 1954.

 Privacy & Injunctions

 Rudi has experience in conducting litigation against all major UK newspapers over publications made in print and online.
-In recent years he acted on behalf of a well-known public figure against the 4 principal UK media organisations in respect of their unauthorised use of material in online media.
-High Court injunctive proceedings were issued.
-Despite an attempted use of an Article 10 public interest defence, the firm was able to obtain a substantial confidential settlement and removal of all online infringing material.
+Recent experience includes acting on behalf of a well-known public figure against the four principal UK media organisations in respect of their unauthorised use of material in online media.
+High Court injunctive proceedings were issued and, despite the attempted use of an Article 10 public interest defence, our firm was able to obtain a substantial confidential settlement and removal of all online infringing material.

-He also has experience of privacy, and injunctions arising out of breach of confidence and defamation.
-Recent years have seen Rudi and his team successfully defend a number of defamation claims including a claim brought for an injunction arising out of an online publication in 2016.
+Rudi also has experience of privacy work, and injunctions arising out of breach of confidence and defamation.
+Rudi and his team have successfully defended a number of defamation claims, including a claim brought for an injunction arising out of an online publication in 2016.

-Rudi’s grounding in public litigation has meant that he is able to identify key legal issues at an early stage and challenge rulings and decisions where necessary.
-This is evidenced by his involvement in the High Court case of MH&Ors v Secretary of State for the Home Department (Rev 1) EWHC 2525 (Admin) and the Court of Appeal case of Secretary of State for the Home Department v AHK &Ors EWCA Civ 287, which clarified the use of Special Advocates where disclosure is withheld on public interest grounds.
+Rudi’s grounding in public litigation means that he is able to identify key legal issues at an early stage and challenge rulings and decisions where necessary.
+This is evidenced by his involvement in the High Court case of MH & Ors v Secretary of State for the Home Department (Rev 1) EWHC 2525 (Admin) and the Court of Appeal case of Secretary of State for the Home Department v AHK & Ors EWCA Civ 287, which clarified the use of Special Advocates where disclosure is withheld on public interest grounds.

-In his spare time Rudi maintains a keen interest in human rights and in particular the situation in the Democratic Republic of Congo, having previously been involved in the administrative court case of Queen on the Application of Lutete and Others EWHC 2331.
-Rudi continues to advise several charities on a pro bono basis.
+In his spare time, Rudi maintains a keen interest in human rights; in particular, the situation in the Democratic Republic of Congo, having been involved in the administrative court case of Queen on the Application of Lutete and Others EWHC 2331.
+Rudi advises several charities on a pro bono basis.